francois2metz/node-spore/README.md

         spore.createClient(middleware1, middleware2, __dirname +'/twitter.json');

-If a middleware throw exception, then the callback is immediatly called, and err param contain exception.
+If a middleware throw an exception, then the callback is immediatly called, and err param contain exception.

 You can also enable middleware with client::enable